jmduke/jmduke-jekyll/_posts/2016-12-21-new-macbook.md

 ---
-Title: "A month with the new MacBook"
+title: "A month with the new MacBook"
 Date: 2016-12-21 00:00:00
 Tags: ["technology"]
+layout: post
 ---

 <p>I have been using the new MacBook Pro (fifteen inches, in what I guess is space gray?) for about a month.
 It’s my primary laptop now.</p>